Cyberbanan/2D-Lights/README.md

 Create the light from the GameObject menu under Lights.
 Add a material to it.
 There is a material I created for testing you probably will want to change it.

 Code mostly comes from Sebastian Lagues tutorial for a field of view system.
-I converted the code to work in the 2D environment which works as a simple light.
+I converted the code to work in the 2D environment which works as a simple light: https://www.youtube.com/watch?v=rQG9aUWarwE

 _________________________